blakeblackshear/frigate/docs/docs/configuration/cameras.md

 ### MJPEG Cameras

-The input parameters need to be adjusted for MJPEG cameras
+The input and output parameters need to be adjusted for MJPEG cameras

 ```yaml
       input_args: